How to take your first steps towards sustainable living – words Al Woods

 Sustainability starts at home

 If you’re ready to get started on your sustainability journey there are a number of steps you can take to reduce your impact on the environment from the comfort of your home.
 These can be pretty simple from ensuring you turn off all your devices and plug sockets before you go to sleep at night, to using energy-efficient appliances.
 Better still, why not try and go appliance free?
 Swap your dryer for hanging clothes outside and limit your use of heating and air-conditioning.
 It’s also important to be aware of the kinds of products you’re using everyday.
 Countless household items are impossible to recycle and are destined to end up in landfills.
 Cutting out single-use razors, forks, cups, bags and food storage containers is a great way to start your sustainability journey.
 If you want to dedicate a little more time to environmentally-friendly living why not try your hand at growing some of your own food?
 Remember, it’s also more eco-friendly to opt for locally-sourced produce from your area, so try out market stalls and independent sellers instead of major supermarkets.
 If you’re popping out to do some shopping, make sure to take your own bags with you.
+A such, you can see that there are many ways to live a lower carbon lifestyle, and every one of them has a real impact on tackling climate change.
+Some have even gone as far as eating pigeons to help reduce their Carbon Footprint.

 Your responsibility for helping protect the planet doesn’t stop when your leave the house.
 Outside of the home, there are also simple changes to be made that can go a long way.
 With just a few small alterations to your lifestyle you can significantly reduce your carbon footprint.
 Transport emissions are the biggest contributor to greenhouse gas levels in the UK, so next time you’re heading out why not leave a little earlier and walk or cycle instead?
 Alternatively you can check local timetables and commit to taking public transport where possible.
 When it comes to vacations, why not think inside the box?
 Staycations — aka taking your holiday inside the UK — are becoming increasingly popular thanks to a growing awareness of eco-friendly travel and measures by the UK government to improve homegrown tourism.